ptdriscoll/nand2tetris/README.md

 # From Nand to Tetris

-These are programming assignment submissions for a two-part Coursera course called From Nand to Tetris.
+These are assignment submissions for a two-part Coursera course called From Nand to Tetris.
 The course steps through how to build a simple general-purpose computer, from hardware switching circuits to high-level object-based software design.

 The course's objective is to integrate key ideas involving algorithms, computer architecture, operating systems, compilers and software engineering into a unified framework.
 An accompanying book is called The Elements of Computing Systems: Building a Modern Computer from First Principles.
 See reference links below.